etlegacy/etlegacy/README.md

 Compatibility with Enemy Territory 2.60b
 ----------------------------------------------------------------------------

-Please remember that only if you compile ET:L on a 32bit system or crosscompile it for 32bit architecture on a 64bit system will you be able to play on 2.60b servers.
+Please remember that only if you compile ET:L on a 32 bits system or crosscompile it for 32 bits architecture on a 64 bits system will you be able to play on 2.60b servers.

-In case you are a running a 64bit system, you will probably want to use the **bundled libraries** which are located in a separate *etlegacy-libs* repository and can be automatically downloaded using the `git submodule` command.
+In case you are a running a 64 bits system, you probably might want to use the **bundled libraries** which are located in a separate *etlegacy-libs* repository and can be automatically downloaded using the `git submodule` command.
 See the next section for more details.

-NOTE: Even if you have a 64bit linux distribution which provides 32bit versions of all the required libraries, cURL library also needs source code (package with -devel suffix) configured for the different architecture and it is rarely packaged on 64bit distributions.
+NOTE: Even if you have a 64 bits linux distribution which provides 32 bits versions of all the required libraries, cURL library also needs source code (package with -devel suffix) configured for the different architecture and it is rarely packaged on 64 bits distributions.

 Dependencies
 -----------------------------------------------------------------------------

 * **CMake** (compile-time only)
 * **libSDL**, version 1.2.14
-* **libjpeg**, version 8 is required, version 6 won't compile!
+* **libjpeg**, version 8, or **libjpeg-turbo**, version 1.3
+* **libGlew**, version 1.10
 * **lua**, either version 5.2 or 5.1 (optional, enabled by default)
 * **libcurl** (optional, enabled by default)
 * **OGG Vorbis File** (optional)